Niraj3112/Prediction_ML_Project/report.md

 ## **6. Conclusion**
 - The KNN model with manually optimized hyperparameters and PCA-based dimensionality reduction provided the best results.
-- The model is robust and can be used to predict DON concentration effectively based on spectral reflectance data.
 - Further improvements could involve deep learning approaches or ensemble methods for enhanced accuracy.

 ---